wustlcse237sp20/project-studentmanagementtool/README.md

   * Is there anything that you implemented but doesn't currently work?
     * Our interface is not complete yet, but we will be working on it.
 We need to work on wrapping for the news headlines, a refresh button for the covid-19 stats table, and we also need to add GUI components for our other tools, including the activity tracker
+    * Due to issues implementing the jsoup dependency, the java app doesn't correctly run from the command line and must currently by run from eclipse.
+We are exploring ways to bypass this by integrating building bundles like maven or gradle

   * What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
     * From now on, all the features you will need to see should be in our Student Manager UI Interface:

-    To run the UI interface, first install gradle.
+    **To run the UI interface**, ~~first install gradle.
 To do that, for windows, use the command 'apt install gradle', for mac, use the command 'brew install gradle.'
-Next, navigate to the src folder and run the command 'javac StudentManagerUI.java' followed by the command 'java StudentManagerUI.'
+Next, navigate to the src folder and run the command 'javac StudentManagerUI.java' followed by the command 'java StudentManagerUI.'~~ We are currently unable to run the project using gradle so running it from command line will cause the app to be missing some features.
+To view all completed features please run the project through Eclipse or other IDE by running the StudentManagerUI.java class.